Let’s talk about DENIAL. What Denial? I’m Not In Denial. (see it?)

 A person in denial is likely trying to protect themself from a truth that is too painful for them to accept at the moment.
 Sometimes short-term denial is essential.
 It can give someone time to organize themselves and accept a significant change in their life.

-I found some solid benefits of denial during my revisit.
-In my internet rabbit hole travels, there was a particularly relatable section found in “5 Times Denial May Be Good For You”, by David Spero, RN.
-Allow me to share some positive impacts of denial.
+I found some solid benefits of denial during my revisit .
+In my internet rabbit hole travels there was a particularly relatable section found in “5 Times Denial May Be Good For You” [link https://davidsperorn.medium.com/five-times-denial-is-good-for-you-2de9a76283fe ] , by David Spero, RN.
+Allow me to share some positive impact of denial.
 He writes, and I share my concurrences in bold:

 Here are five ways in which denial can be good.